ternaustralia/linkeddata-site/tern-ontology/conceptual-information-model.md

 ## Site

-Sites are the main _ultimate_ features of interest in the context of plot-based surveys and their activities.
+Sites are usually the main _ultimate_ features of interest in the context of plot-based surveys and their activities.
 Acts of observations and sampling made in a site are generally undertaken in order to represent the overall state of the site.

 Sites may contain nested 'sites' using the sub-sample relationship.
 The site-type is indicated using a value from a controlled vocabulary.
 Common site-types may include `plot`, `transect`, `quadrat`.
+TERN manages a list of [site types](http://linked.data.gov.au/def/tern-cv/74aa68d3-28fd-468d-8ff5-7e791d9f7159) as a SKOS controlled vocabulary.
-Other features identified within a Site are also represented using sub-sample relationships.
+Other features and samples defined within a site are connected back to the site through the `is sample of` relationship.

 A Site may itself be a kind of Sample, as it may be deemed to be representative of a
-- fiat area such as a parcel, a local government area, state or territory
+- flat area such as a parcel, a local government area, state or territory
 - landscape area such as an ecosystem or biome.

 ### Example

 The TERN AusPlots program has sites across Australia, and these sites contain transects for their point intercept collection method.
-Modelling of these transects uses the sub-sample relationship of the Sample class.
+Modelling of these transects uses the `is sample of` relationship to connect the transect back to the site.

 ## Site visit